 22. Forecastle Bell

-It is used to mark the presence of the ship in fog or bad weather and sound the alarm in case of any emergency.
+It is used to mark the presence of the ship in fog or bad weather and sound the alarm in case of an emergency, along with the ship’s main horn or whistle.

 Related Read: What to do When Ship Encounters Rough Weather?